 Anna Gervais is excited to be returning to Camp Hinds as program director.

-Anna spent five previous summers at camp as office manager, dining hall steward, and Polaris (new camper program) director.
-Anna is a graduate to the BSA’s National Camping School in Outdoor Skills and First Year Camper programs and spent years as a Camp School faculty member.
+This will be Anna’s second year as Program Director.
+She spent five previous summers at camp as office manager, dining hall steward, and Polaris (new camper program) director.
+Anna is a graduate of BSA’s National Camping School in Outdoor Skills and First Year Camper programs and spent years as a Camp School faculty member.
 She is a recipient of the Venturing Silver Award.

 In the “off season,” Anna is a first-grade teacher and can be found skiing, hiking, camping, and adventuring with family and friends.